Zankoku-Okuno/blag/articles/review/season-12018a-winter.md

 At the start, I expected more benefit to my fiction writing, but that doesn't seem like it's going to happen any time soon.
 To be honest, a twice-daily rate turned out to be a chore, especially with the relatively rigid schedule.
-In the last three weeks, the entry schedule slipped noticibly.
+In the last three weeks, the entry schedule slipped noticeably.
-I can't rule out that I may have partially given up after a week averaging only one entry a day.
+I can't rule out that I may have given up in part after a week averaging only one entry a day.
-It is possible that that drop may have been caused by an increase in other forms of system.
+It is possible that the drop may have been caused by an increase in other forms of system.
-Weekends are particularly difficult as tehre is no set timeframe---either to start or to end.
+Weekends are particularly difficult as there is no set timeframe---either to start or to end.

 My plan for the next journal is to be lighter, more flexible, and more forgiving.
-The goal will be to hit between 80% and 100% one entry per day, and lower than 80% will have trigger additional focus rather than despair.
+The goal will be to hit have 80-100% success at one entry per day, and lower than 80% will have trigger additional focus rather than despair.
 I've also placed a list of prompts at the front of my journal for reference if I get stuck.
 Finally, for weekend entries I've set a reminder, and will set a timer within which the bulk of entry will need to be made or else abandoned.